akarhin/akarhin.github.io/_projects/1_project.md

 ## Introduction

-In many industrial processes, halting machinery for inspection can lead to significant losses.
-Thus, a reliable ML model capable of diagnosing gearbox faults using vibration data prevents unnecessary downtimes.
+While traditional condition monitoring (CM) done by vibration analysis is effective, it is not very scalable, requiring more well educated data analysts for accurate diagnosis.
+While the calulated features such as the RMS do alleviate this problem, reducing the vibration signature into specific features does not necessarily capture the entire distribution of faulty vibration behaviour.
+Therefore, the field of intelligent fault diagnosis (IFD) aims to automate CM with machine learning (ML) solutions.
+The aim is to produce intelligent models that take the vibration signature or a multitude of calculated features as their input and produce a health class as the output.
+The field has gained a lot of traction and many articles are published aiming to improve their use.

 This project explores the application of Machine Learning (ML) for gearbox fault diagnosis.
-The goal was to develop intelligent models that can accurately determine whether a gearbox is healthy or faulty based on vibration data from accelerometers.
+The goal was to develop intelligent models that can accurately determine whether a gearbox is healthy or faulty based on processed vibration data from accelerometers.
 The comparison focuses on two traditional ML models: the Support Vector Machine (SVM) and the Multilayer Perceptron (MLP).

-While traditional CM is effective, it is not very scalable, requiring more well educated data analysts for accurate diagnosis.
-While the calulated features such as the RMS do alleviate this problem, reducing the vibration signature into specific features does not necessarily capture the entire distribution of faulty vibration behaviour.
-Therefore, the field of intelligent fault diagnosis (IFD) aims to automate CM with ML and DL solutions.
-The aim is to produce intelligent models that take the vibration signature or a multitude of calculated features as their input and that produce a health class as the output.
-The field has gained a lot of traction and many articles are published aiming to improve their use.
+First, traditional CM methods are introduced for comparison.
+Second, the beforementioned ML models are introduced.
+Third, the results are shown and a superior ML model is chosen based on perceived performance.
+Finally, the project concludes by discussing further improvements applicable.

 <div class="row justify-content-sm-center">
   <div class="col-sm-8 mt-3 mt-md-0">